metacman/git-demo/README.md

 # Git-Demo Repository

-This is the README.md file in the git-demo repository.
+This is the README.md file for the git-demo repository.

 ## Website Contents